devchallenges-io/curriculum/3-javascript/challenges/group_1/1-multistep-form.md

 - Add event listeners to navigation buttons to move between steps.
 - Handle form submission to show a success message.

-### JavaScript Example
+### JavaScript Instructions for Multistep Registration Form

+1. Create HTML Structure:

+- Add form steps with navigation buttons (Next, Previous, Submit).

+2. Select DOM Elements:

+- `Use document.getElementById` or `document.querySelector` to select form steps and buttons.

+3. Show and Hide Steps:

+- Write functions to show the current step and hide the others.

+4. Add Event Listeners:

+- Add event listeners to navigation buttons to move between steps.

+5. Handle Form Submission:

+- Prevent default form submission and show a success message.

-Here is an example of how you can implement a music player app using vanilla JavaScript.
+Here is an example of how you can implement a multi-step registration form using vanilla JavaScript.

 ```javascript
 // script.js